Developer-Humayra/Developer-Humayra/README.md

 ## About Me:

-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on Web Development 🏆

-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP 👨🏻‍💻

-- 🤔 I hope to be a developer. 🐧
+- 🤔 I hope to be a developer 🐧

 - 💬 Ask me about: HTML, CSS, JavaScript and ReactJs